 Lew received his B.A. from Columbia University and his law degree from Yale Law School.

 Over a period of many years, Lew has been a leader in virtually every aspect of Jewish life in the Greater Hartford area, serving, at various times, as an officer and member of the Executive Committee of the Jewish Federation of Greater Hartford, President of Temple Beth Sholom of Manchester, CT, and President of the Solomon Schechter Day School of Greater Hartford.
 He acted as principal counsel in the merger of Temple Beth Sholom with Congregation B’nai Israel of Vernon, CT.

 While at law school in New Haven, he met and married Shirley.
 They are parents of two adult children, a son-in-law and two absolutely beautiful and brilliant grandchildren.
 Lew’s first novel – about a lawyer and a law firm – was published in 2016.
-A second novel (not about a lawyer) with the intriguing title of The Brief and Glorious Reign of King Frederick the Brave, will be published in 2020.
+A second novel (not about a lawyer) with the intriguing title of The Brief and Glorious Reign of King Frederick the Brave, was published in 2020.
 Lew and Shirley have traveled extensively in search of adventure and, when they were a bit younger, mountains to climb in the Swiss and French Alps, the White Mountains of New Hampshire, and the Canadian and Colorado Rockies.